lmjohns3/theanets/docs/index.rst

 The ``theanets`` package is a deep learning and neural network toolkit.
-It is written in Python to interoperate with excellent tools like ``numpy`` and ``scikit-learn``, and it uses Theano_ to take advantage of your GPU.
+It is written in Python to interoperate with excellent tools like ``numpy`` and ``scikit-learn``, and it uses Theano_ to accelerate computations when possible using your GPU.
 The package aims to provide:

 - a simple API for building and training common types of neural network models;
 - thorough documentation;